 \section{The age of generative AI}

-When the release of ChatGPT in November 2022 brought an AI chatbot capable of assisting people in work and their everyday lives~\cite{turing_test,biever}, much of the futurism of the preceding age of big data gave way to something more familiar.
+When the release of ChatGPT in November 2022 brought an AI chatbot capable of assisting people in their work and everyday lives~\cite{turing_test,biever}, much of the futurism of the preceding age of big data gave way to something more familiar.
 A chatbot itself was nothing new: the first successful one was Eliza from 1966, and two years later \textsc{Parry} was claimed to have passed the Turing test~\cite{chatbots,weizenbaum1976computer}.
-However, ChatGPT didn't only sound like a human; it said useful things for a wide variety of situations.
-It thus made the AI's capabilities accessible, and ostensibly less like interacting with a black box~\cite{science_in_action} of superhuman predictive powers (although it was).
+However, ChatGPT not only sounded like a human; it also said useful things in a wide variety of situations.
+It thus made the AI's capabilities accessible, and ostensibly less like interacting with a black box of superhuman predictive powers~\cite{science_in_action} (although it was).
 This opened an entire orchard of low-hanging fruit as social and behavioral scientists could simply replace humans with chatbots in their favorite experiments (or surveys, or crowdsourcing tasks), and triggered a frenzy that, as of now, shows no sign of dissipating.
 Furthermore, tasks such as text analysis and image classification became much more accessible.
-It is not the intention of this paper to review this literature, but we will sketch some of the trends in this still young era.
+It is not the intention of this paper to review the literature, but we will sketch some trends in this still-young era.